-So, if you don’t see ‘replaceable rule’ next to the legislation below, it’s not optional aka ‘replaceable’.
+So, if you don’t see ‘replaceable rule’ next to the legislation below, it’s not optional that is ‘replaceable’.
 It’s the law that applies regardless.

 Directors of a company may pass a resolution without a directors’ meeting, if all the directors vote and sign a resolution in favour of it.

-Also, directors may sign seperate copies of a document, if the wording is identical.
+Also, directors may sign separate copies of a document, if the wording is identical.

 And the resolution is passed when the last director signs.